lambda-bw-team-o/server/README.md

+# Data Structures

+We implemented a Queue for the room generation algorithm.
+This was chose instead of an array for efficiency.
+Every time we pop an item off an array for our algorithm, the array would have an O(n) for index re-assignment, whereas the Queue is instead O(1).
+Additionally as we're building our array, it may need to continually find a new contiguous place in memory as it grows.

 # CS Build Week 1

 For your first CS Build Week, you will be building an interactive ***Multi-User Dungeon (MUD)*** client and server in groups.
 To succeed with this project, you will be applying knowledge you've learned throughout the first part of CS to this project.